homeodor/FastAnalogRead/README.md

 ## The Why

 FastAnalogRead is a fork of a brilliant [ResponsiveAnalogRead](https://github.com/dxinteractive/ResponsiveAnalogRead) by dxinteractive.
+As the name implies, it aims to be faster!

-However, as great as the algorithm of the original is, the library has two major problems:
+As great as the algorithm of the original is, the library has two major problems:

 1. It uses floats as its numbers of choice, and
 2. It still uses native Arduino approach for reading analog lines.

 Floats are bad, unless you have a FPU-enabled microcontroller.
 They are, like, really slow.
 So for all of the AVR and SAMD21-based boards a better choice would be to eliminate them altogether.
 This library uses fixed point numbers and requires an extra library, [FixedPoints](https://github.com/Pharap/FixedPointsArduino).

 Arduino's analog reading is really slow, too.
 It may take as long as several milliseconds to do the thing, and, counter-intuitively, it's even worse on newer ARM-based Arduinos.
-That's why this library uses the [approach discussed here](https://www.avdweb.nl/arduino/adc-dac/fast-10-bit-adc).
-It's off by default, but there are static methods that enable or disable it on AVRs and SAMD21s.
-When envoked, the method will affect native `analogRead()` as well, not only the FastAnalogRead.
+That's why this library can use the [approach discussed here](https://www.avdweb.nl/arduino/adc-dac/fast-10-bit-adc).
+The ADC speed-up is off by default, but there are static methods that enable or disable it on AVRs and SAMD21s.
+When envoked, the method will have a global effect, affecting plain `analogRead()` as well.

 So, how fast is it?
 I've benchmarked an Arduino Leonardo and an Arduino MKR Zero, by making 20000 readings on a single floating ADC pin: